inventriz/mongodb/deploy-shard-with-replica-set/README.md

 ### Configuration

 The cluster has :
-1 Mongos
+	- 1 Mongos,
-3 Config DBs
+	- 3 Config DBs,
-2 Shards
+	- 2 Shards

 Each shard is a replica set with 3 nodes each
-1 Primary
+	- 1 Primary,
-1 secondary
+	- 1 secondary,
-1 arbiter
+	- 1 arbiter

 ### Instructions